5404 Training Specialist

 1. Conducts needs analysis, develops, markets, and delivers training programs, coordinates with other University educational units to provide support for their programs, manages registrations and attendance of programs, purchases materials, sets-up classrooms, and provides coordination of training programs delivered in classrooms, through workshops, seminars, conferences, and online.

-2. Serves as system administrator for the University’s learning management system by managing the system to track faculty, staff, and student participation in training programs, maintaining records on all program offerings, registrations, and attendance, preparing annual reports on employee participation for administration and as requested, and serving as the point of contact for other University units utilizing the system.
+2. Serves as system administrator for the University’s learning management system by managing the system to track faculty, staff, and student participation in training programs, maintaining records on all program offerings, registrations, and attendance, processing noncredit fee waivers, preparing annual reports on employee participation for administration and as requested, and serving as the point of contact for other University units utilizing the system.

 3. Delivers a variety of training programs in support of improving employee job skills such as Microsoft Office Suite classes, web time entry and leave reporting, workplace safety, and other topics as required.